MicrosoftDocs/azure-docs/articles/container-apps/enable-authentication.md

 To register the app, perform the following steps:

-1. Sign in to the [Azure portal], search for and select **Container Appss**, and then select your app.
+1. Sign in to the [Azure portal], search for and select **Container Apps**, and then select your app.
 Note your app's **URL**.
 You'll use it to configure your Azure Active Directory app registration.
 1. From the portal menu, select **Azure Active Directory**, then go to the **App registrations** tab and select **New registration**.
 1. In the **Register an application** page, enter a **Name** for your app registration.
 1. In **Redirect URI**, select **Web** and type `<app-url>/.auth/login/aad/callback`.
 For example, `https://<hostname>.azurecontainerapps.io/.auth/login/aad/callback`.